SAP-samples/teched2025-XP260/exercises/ex1/ex1.1/README.md

   - Confirm deletion when prompted (e.g., "Are you sure you want to delete this incident?").
 - Result:
   - ❌ The system allows Alice to delete ANY incident.
-  - ❌ Root Cause: No 'assignedTo' field, means no ownership tracking possible.
+  - ❌ Root Cause: No 'assignedTo' field, means no ownership tracking is possible.

 ### Step 5: Test with Another User
 - Action: